ai-cfia/devops/branch-protection-guide.md

-**GitHub repository creation guide**

-When creating a GitHub repository you need to follow a few organisational standardisation rules :
-- When naming your repository use lowercase.
-This makes it easier for command line use.
-- Use a dash ( - ) and not an underscore ( _ ) to separate words in the repository name.
-- Protect your branches.

 **Why you need to protect your branches**

 Protecting branches in GitHub is essential for maintaining code integrity, ensuring a consistent commit history, and safeguarding against disruptive changes.
 By mandating code reviews, preventing force pushes, and requiring scrutiny of contributions, branch protection provides a foundational layer of security and quality control in collaborative projects.